AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/subscribe-adh.md

 # Subscribe to AVEVA™ Data Hub

-As an administrator, the first step after logging into AVEVA Connect is to subscribe to the AVEVA Data Hub service.
+As an administrator, the first step to subscribe to AVEVA Data Hub is to talk to your AVEVA Account Manager.
+After that, you log on to AVEVA Connect and turn on or subscribe to the AVEVA Data Hub service.

 **Note:**  If you have any questions or issues related to this procedure, contact [AVEVA customer support](https://softwaresupport.aveva.com).